 The GBHS Drama department prides itself on its extra-curricular work.

 In Summer 2017, pupils performed Baz Lurhman’s Romeo and Juliet. to a sell-out audience.
-This year, there will be a Year 7 & 8 production of Aladdin in January 2018.
-(Insert some pics from R&J!).

 We have an Acting Elites club specifically for Year 9 every Wednesday All years are given the opportunity to perform, either in a club or to showcase their exam work.